libavg/libavg/sphinxdoc/player.rst

                 Enables the internal camera-based tracker.
 Configuring this tracker is described under https://www.libavg.de/wiki/ProgrammersGuide/Tracker.

+            :samp:`WIN7TOUCH`:
+                Enables handling of Windows 7 touch events.
+This works with all devices which have Windows 7 drivers.

             :samp:`XINPUT21`:
                 Uses X11-based multitouch detection.
 This needs X11 with XInput 2.1 support.

             If :envvar:`AVG_MULTITOUCH_DRIVER` is not set, the driver defaults to a plattform-specific one.
 Under Linux, the default is :samp:`XINPUT21` if XInput 2.1 is available on the system, otherwise :samp:`LINUXMTDEV`.
-Other plattforms will follow.
+Under Windows, the default is :samp:`WIN7TOUCH`.

             :py:meth:`enableMultitouch` throws an exception if the chosen driver is not available or no multitouch device could be found.
 (Exception: Since there is